 The timeline should be sufficiently long to enable dialogue, brainstorm, debate, development of ideas.

-The timeline could be aligned with the application process and could start as soon as May or June, depending on discussions, next steps at the April CAEECC meeting as well as the schedule outlined by the Commissioner for the EE application and biz plan proceeding. *Note, there will be a shifting of CAEECC facilitation team July 1, 2022, which may impact this schedule*
+The timeline could be aligned with the application process and could start as soon as May or June, depending on discussions, next steps at the April CAEECC meeting as well as the schedule outlined by the Commissioner for the EE application and PA Business Plan proceeding. *Note, there will be a shifting of CAEECC facilitation team July 1, 2022, which may impact this schedule*

 The length of time should be no less than 6 months to allow for space between meetings to develop ideas as well as to ensure the process is accessible, especially to individuals or groups who have fewer resources and/or for which it would not be possible to participate on a fast timeline.